 For ease, this third and final blog is laid out three sections, each focusing on a different aspect of the T&C scheme’s administration.
 For ease, each section is laid out as a series of questions and answers

-If you missed the second blog in the series, click here;
+If you missed the previous blogs in this series, click here;

 How are individual training needs identified and by whom?